IPOS interim Governance

 Transparency & Expert Selection Processes

-The following documents describe the various selection processes implemented for the selection of experts for IPOS governance and projects.
+The following document describes the selection process implemented for the selection of experts for IPOS governance and projects.
 Please note that these processes are to be refined throughout the ramp-up phase (2025-2027) with the support of the interim governance as well as dedicated ad hoc working groups.
 If you have any question about IPOS governance and/or expert selection processes, please contact us at : lucas.becquet@ipos.earth

 AKC Selection Process